 6. Reward your child for staying dry.

 When your child does wake up dry in the morning, offer her lots of praise.
 Make sure she knows you’re proud of her for going potty in the toilet and waking up with dry undies.
-If she regresses the next night, don’t make her feel bad, just continue to carry on in a calm manner and offer a lot of praise again on the next dry morning.
+If she regresses the next night, don’t make her feel bad.
+Just continue to carry on calmly and offer a lot of praise again on the next dry morning.

 7. Purchase a moisture alarm.

 These days there are some pretty neat contraptions out there that you attach to your child at night (you can find them on Amazon).
-They have moisture sensors that will either cause a vibration or an alarm that will wake the child up so that he can go to the potty when he needs to.
-I never used one of these but when I start to potty train my son, I may invest of one of these cool gadgets.
+They have moisture sensors that will either cause a vibration or an alarm that will wake the child up to go to the potty when he needs to.
+I never used one of these, but when I start to potty train my son, I may invest in one of these cool gadgets.